dispensary employee theft prevention POS camera monitoring system

 Vault and safe theft.
 A budtender walked out of a dispensary with $75,000 in cash from an unlocked vault.
 The vault wasn't on camera.
 In another case, employees at a Florida dispensary diverted more than 10,000 grams over several months before anyone flagged the discrepancy.

 Product diversion during receiving.
 Product arrives, gets logged into Metrc, then a portion vanishes between the loading dock and the shelf.
-Without cameras covering the full chain — receiving area, hallway, storage room, display floor — there's no way to pinpoint where the gap opens up.
+Without cameras covering the full chain, including receiving area, hallway, storage room, and display floor, there's no way to pinpoint where the gap opens up.

 Every one of these patterns has something in common: standard security cameras were there and rolling.
 The footage existed.
 Nobody was watching it in a way that connected the video to what the POS, inventory, or access logs showed.